osherjacobs/LabWork_Findings/vector7c.md

-# Vector 7c — Windows Server 2025 UBR 32690: Parser Boundary & Credential Extraction Under Defender
+# Windows Server 2025 UBR 32690: Parser Boundary & Credential Extraction Under Defender

 **Series:** AD-Lab-Research | Windows Credential Extraction
 **Target:** Windows Server 2025 — Build 26100.32690 (KB5082063, April 14 2026)
 **Domain:** badsuccessor.local
 **Author:** Osher Jacobs

+> **Disclaimer:** This research was conducted in an isolated lab environment on systems I own and control.
+All techniques are presented for defensive and detection engineering purposes.
+Credential values are redacted.
+Do not reproduce against systems you do not own or have explicit written authorisation to test.

 ---

 ## Overview

-This writeup focuses on detection engineering and Microsoft Defender telemetry behaviour, not tool development.

-The technique is described at the API level using publicly documented Windows functionality.
-No tooling or compiled binaries are provided.

-No vulnerability or security boundary bypass was identified.
-This research examines how Defender responds to specific credential access patterns and where visibility diverges from enforcement.

-The goal is to clarify detection boundaries for defenders.

 This vector documents LSASS credential extraction against a fully patched Windows Server 2025 domain controller (UBR 32690 — current April 2026 security baseline), with Defender Real-Time Protection active, full Sysmon instrumentation, and ELK telemetry.

-The central finding: **the April 2026 patch cycle broke public parser tooling without hardening the underlying access model.** The OS shipped struct-level changes in `lsasrv.dll` that silently invalidated pypykatz.
-The community closed the gap faster than defenders adapted.
-The detection surface remained unchanged.
+The central finding: **the April 2026 patch cycle broke public parser tooling without hardening the underlying access model.** The observable detection surface did not change in this experiment.

 > *"2025 — New and breakable."*